 With original Medicare, after you’ve met your deductible, you’ll usually pay 20 percent of the Medicare-approved amount for services covered by Part B

 With Medicare Advantage plans, you may have lower out-of-pocket costs than original Medicare for certain services.

 With original Medicare, there is no yearly limit on out-of-pocket costs.

-With Medicare Advantage plans there is a yearly limit on out-of-pocket costs for services covered by Medicare Part A and Part B. Once you reach your plan’s limit, you will have no out-of-pocket costs for services covered by Part A and Part B for the rest of the year.
+With Medicare Advantage plans, there is a yearly limit or “out-of-pocket max.”
+Once you reach your plan’s limit, you will have no out-of-pocket costs for services covered by Part A and Part B for the rest of the year.